facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 There are often factory reset options which allow and administrator password to be reset but this makes changes to the unit.
 1. Swann MAC address by-pass. with many older Swann systems the MAC address of the device is the master password reset for the device.

-If you follow the forgot password prompts it will state that it will send you an email (which it cant do as its disconnected on your bench).
+If you follow the forgot password prompts it will state that it will send you an email (which it can't do as its disconnected on your bench).
 You will then be greeted by a screen to enter a password, if this is limited to Hex digits 0-F chances are the MAC address of the device is the master reset password.

 The MAC can be discovered utilising SWANN'S own tools or utilising tools such as netdiscover.
 Plug your machine into the target device, and utilise netdiscover.